A Lie has Speed but Truth Has Endurance Part 1

 We crave lasting change.
 Lasting change isn’t going to happen from something fueled by a lie or negativity that is simply causing a quick reflex to engage.
-Sure, a reflex can be very forceful but knee-jerk reactions happen without a thought or plan.
-Without a thought or plan how do we arrive at a goal?
+Sure, a reflex can be very forceful, but knee-jerk reactions happen without a thought or plan.
+Without a plan how do we arrive at a goal?
 We don’t.
 Even if somehow luck gets you there, you’ve in no way formed new habits that will keep you on a new course permanently.
-Forming new habits takes intention and consistency.
+Forming productive habits and routine takes intention and consistency.

-The commonality of every one of my clients who has been successful in their health & fitness journey has nothing to do with the food they ate or how much they worked out.
-They are confident, thankful and appreciative of who they are, what they have, and how they look but have also simultaneously found excitement and great anticipation of capturing a deeper sense of health and strength in their lives.
-These two things have to co-exist since it’s not possible to instantaneously move from one place to the next.
+Successful people are confident, thankful, and appreciative of who they are and what they have, but simultaneously find excitement and great anticipation of capturing a deeper sense of strength and ambition in their lives.
+Being content (not satisfied) has to co-exist with the tension of the determination toward growth since it’s not possible to instantly move from one place to the next.
 When you capture that TRUTH you create the endurance that is necessary for lasting change.

 Truth is a motivator that helps you create a thoughtful plan and with that comes lasting change.